Get All the Dirt

 Choose a site with dappled sunlight or early day sun.
 Locations under deciduous trees, particularly those with limbs high enough to let in some light, are ideal.
 The soil under such trees often has benefitted from years of decomposed fallen leaves making it perfect for cyclamen.
 Hardy cyclamen sprout in the late summer and flower in autumn when many ornamental plants have long since wrapped up their show.

 Cyclamen love humusy soil, but this variety will thrive in average soil, too.
 Loosen the soil before planting and consider adding a bit of leaf mold, compost or well-rotted manure.
+These plants will not thrive in dry, sandy or clay soil.

 Plant in the fall, as soon as you receive your bulbs.